peteradye/project-Ellen_Bennett/README.md

 ### R Script

-This is a guide to running the R script.
+This is a guide to running the R script to simulate using the 5 associated methods.
 Each method should be ran individually and has a runtime of no longer than 5 minutes.

-Simply highlight all code from top of the section to the bottom of the section and run.
+Simply highlight all code from top of each section to the bottom of the section and run.
-Start and end of each section are cleary commented and easy to follow (See below):
+Note: The start and end of each section are cleary commented for convenience (See below):

-After running each section, you will reproduce the convergence plots of the mean estimate of Pi and the associated confidence interval for this estimate at specific time points.
+After running each section, you will reproduce the convergence plots of the mean estimate of Pi and the associated confidence interval at specific time points.
+You can also retrieve the numeric estimates by running "N_pi_est_{insert q letter here}" for example "N_pi_est_b".

 <img src="https://github.com/ACM40960/project-Ellen_Bennett/blob/main/images/How_To_Run_R_Script_1.png" width = "400" />
 <img src="https://github.com/ACM40960/project-Ellen_Bennett/blob/main/images/How_To_Run_R_Script_2.png" width = "400" />